Will-Ma-02/Snake-Around-The-World/Pyception/README.md

 - Github: Will-Ma-02
 - Repository: https://github.com/Will-Ma-02/Snake-Around-The-World
 - Please read this throughly before you start playing!
+-
+### WARNING: This is a personal project made for my own (and your) entertainment.
+This game is
+### not copyrighted or trademarked, and has no intent to be profitable.
+The fonts used in the game
+### are also not owned by me, nor do I have the rights to them, so please DO NOT use it outside
+### of its intended purpose.
+Read the README in the Fonts folder for more information.

 ## Pyception! · An Overview
 Hooray!
 This project was a huge success for me.
 It was by far one of my biggest projects